 When you are, real connections will come and when they do and you’ve put the time in – building rapport; paying genuine compliments (for the love of GOD, don’t pay fake ones); giving guidance, support and encouragement, as much as you’ve received – they are bloody GOLD.
 Kudos to the many absolute wonders I had the good fortune to meet/chat to/learn from/work with/be encouraged/inspired by/hang out with in 2019 – Ruth Hoskins, Sara Dalrymple, Lara Sheldrake, Fleur Emery, Julia Wetzel, Rebecca McKay Miller, Jess Lewis, Annie Ridout, Keri Jarvis, Holly Wadsworth-Hill, Sarah Tucker, Cleo Walters, Cat Bateman, Sarah Birchall, Emily Hodges, Lucy Werner, Toni Din, Franky De Barr, Susannah Lee – to name just a few.
 You’re all utter legends and amazing humans and I’m glad to know you.

-If you found this useful, you might like to join my Facebook Group for regular access to my dazzling insight and charming face.
+If you found this useful, you might like to join the Facebook Group – Working Women’s Club – less juggle, more flow – for regular access to my dazzling insight and charming face.

 *credit to the awesome Junie Poonie for this wise gem of imagery